niksu/pax/API.md

 * Pax's [frontend](#Frontend)
 * [Version management](#Versioning)

+(FIXME: this doesn't yet cover the "Lite" API and PaxConfig.)

 ### Frontend
 The *frontend* consists of the command-line tool that is passed a DLL and